 I know personally, the growth in my spiritual walk, the depth of my faith, has come in the times of suffering, not the times of ease or plenty.

-Maybe God is calling America to grow in this disaster.
+Maybe God is calling us to grow in the disasters that we face.

 Jeremiah 29: 11 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”